Operator moment dilations as block operators: Introduction

-The question about uniqueness is easy to answer.
-For easy reference we state it as a theorem.

-\begin{thm} Let $\{A_n\}_{n\geq 0}$ be a sequence of bounded operators on a Hilbert space $\mathcal{H}$ admitting a self-adjoint/positive/isometric/unitary dilation $B$ on a Hilbert space $\mathcal{K}\supseteq \mathcal{H}.$ Then the given operator sequence admits a minimal dilation with the same prescribed property.
+The question of uniqueness is easy to answer.
+For easy reference, we state it as a theorem. \begin{thm} Let $\{A_n\}_{n\geq 0}$ be a sequence of bounded operators on a Hilbert space $\mathcal{H}$ admitting a self-adjoint/positive/isometric/unitary dilation $B$ on a Hilbert space $\mathcal{K}\supseteq \mathcal{H}.$ Then the given operator sequence admits a minimal dilation with the same prescribed property.
 Moreover, such a minimal dilation is unique up to unitary equivalence. \end{thm}